OCA/l10n-romania/l10n_ro_stock_account_mrp/readme/DESCRIPTION.rst

-This module fix mrp_production cost
+This module add valuation layer link from MRP Unbuild